Don Ihde: Material and expanding hermeneutics

 With references to science studies, sociology of science and feminist critique of science, Ihde has presented the idea of expanding hermeneutics, which emphasises praxis, instruments and laboratories over theoretical work.
 He claims that in science, the instruments and technologies used operate in a hermeneutic way.

 Philosophers in "R&D"

-Ihde has argued on numerous occasions that "if the philosopher is to play a more important role it must not be only in or limited to the Hemingway role.
+Ihde argued on numerous occasions that "if the philosopher is to play a more important role it must not be only in or limited to the Hemingway role.
 Rather, it should take place in the equivalent of the officers' strategy meeting, before the battle takes shape.
 I will call this the 'R&D role'".
-Philosophers should engage themselves on interdisciplinary research teams and actively participate in research and development work.
-He has claimed that only by having philosophers in the R&D labs they can have truly new and emerging technologies that are philosophically engaged.
+Philosophers should engage with interdisciplinary research and actively participate in research and development work.
+He has claimed that only by having philosophers in R&D can they have truly new and emerging technologies that are philosophically engaged.
 Philosophers, precisely postphenomenologists, could help the scientific community to think about the future, rather than only about present-day phenomena or the past.